maxiepax/go-via/README.md

 The old version of VIA had some things it didn't support which made it hard to run in enterprise environments. go-via brings added support for the following.
 1. IP-Helper , you can have the go-via binary running on any network you want and use [RFC 3046 IP-Helper](https://tools.ietf.org/html/rfc3046) to relay DHCP requests to the server.
 2. UEFI , go-via does not support BIOS, but does support UEFI and secure-boot.
 BIOS may be added in the future.
-3. Custom ks.cfg files, you can use the embedded default or override on Group or Host level.
-4. Virtual environments, it does not block nested esxi host deployment.
+3. Virtual environments, it does not block nested esxi host deployment.
-5. HTTP-REST, everything you can do in the UI, you can do via automation also.
+4. HTTP-REST, everything you can do in the UI, you can do via automation also.
-6. Options to perform all prerequisites for VMware Cloud Foundation 4.x
+5. Options to perform all prerequisites for VMware Cloud Foundation 4.x

 Installation / Running
 ----------------------